Skip to main content

 This tool can be accessed by selecting the icon or the Esc key on your keyboard.
 When in this mode you are able to select text within your eBook to initiate annotation tools.

 After adding annotations you have the option to select that annotation on the page and alter the annotation.
 You will see a Context Menu popup like the one shown below.
-This one contains an option to Comment, Style, Delete (Del), or Link to a URL or page.

 The Comment tool allows one to comment on the selected annotation.
 In the screenshot below the Text annotation is selected with the Comment tool highlighted as well as the Comment Block in the Right Panel where the comment was added to the selected.

 The Style tool for an annotation will allow one to change style characteristics of the selected annotation.
-With the Free Text annotation one can change Text, Stroke, and Fill characteristics of the annotation.
-This includes, changing the Color, Opacity, and Text Size.
+The Context Menu options will also vary depending on the object selected and include things such as Color, Opacity, Text Size, or Arrow Styles.

 The Delete tool for an annotation will allow one to delete the selected annotation.
 Selecting the Delete icon will delete the annotation from the eBook.
 There is no prompt to confirm before deleting the annotation.
 If one mistakenly deletes an annotation you can use the Redo tool to add it back to your eBook annotations.